 As Zoonoses is an Open Access journal authors are entitled to make their article publicly available according to the terms of the CC BY licence:

 - CC BY

-- Authors who have published under a CC BY-NC 4.0 licence may share and distribute their article on non-commercial websites and repositories.
+- Authors who have published under a CC BY 4.0 licence may share and distribute their article under the terms stipulated by the licence.